ApharandeShraddha/RESTful-Web-Service-Messenger/README.md

   4. Implemented HATEOAS (To Send Links In Response) Using URIInfo.

-  5. Content Nigation is added to support for both JSON and XML format consumption.
+  5. Content-Negotiation is added to support for both JSON and XML format consumption.

   6. Used POSTMAN To test the APIS.